mmendesc/RocketLeagueBot/README.md

 Click on the `/start` button.

 #### Setting up your player name and plaftorm
-To set your name send `/username xxx`
+To set your name send `/username`
-*obs: some players in steam have duplicated names/hard to search, so you can also send your steam id*
+*obs: some players in steam have duplicated names/hard to search, so you can also send your steam id or you custom url*

-    /username myname

-or

-    /username yoursteamid
+    /username

-To set your plataform send `/platform xxx`, there are 3 platforms available: steam,xbox and ps
+To set your plataform send `/platform `, there are 3 platforms available: steam,xbox and ps

-    /platform steam
+    /platform

 #### Daily Updates
 After starting the chat your account turn on daily updates for statistics and ranked statistics.